Reality TV Is One Of The Most Feminist Formats In TV Today. Hear Me Out

 ”

-As a reflection of our lives, reality TV is a format that facilitates difficult but necessary discussions about topics as diverse as HIV/AIDS, domestic abuse, and sexuality.
-Lance Loud, son of Bill and Pat, was one of the first people to be openly gay on U.S. television; after learning he had HIV in 1987, he campaigned for better public awareness and understanding of a much-stigmatized disease until his death in 2001 from complications from hepatitis C. Taylor Armstrong, a former Housewife, wrote a New York Times bestselling autobiography about her experience of domestic violence at the hands of her husband and spoke candidly on camera about how women with seemingly perfect lives can be victims of violent and controlling men.
-I grew up feeling ashamed and embarrassed of my sexuality, but a generation of young women watch top shagger Maura Higgins waft around the Love Island villa boasting of her "fanny flutters" and rightly conclude that women can be as sexually free, and liberated, as men.
-More recently, watching Selling Sunset’s Chrishell Stause agonize about her desire to have children in her 40s reflects the lived experience of many of my friends.
+As a reflection of our lives, reality TV is a format that facilitates difficult but necessary discussions about topics as diverse as HIV/AIDS, domestic abuse and sexuality.
+Lance Loud, son of Bill and Pat, was one of the first people to be openly gay on US TV; after learning he had HIV in 1987, he campaigned for better public awareness and understanding of a much-stigmatised disease until his death in 2001 from complications from hepatitis C. Taylor Armstrong, a former Housewife, wrote a New York Times bestselling autobiography about her experience of domestic violence at the hands of her husband and spoke candidly on camera about how women with seemingly perfect lives can be victims of violent and controlling men.
+I grew up feeling ashamed and embarrassed of my sexuality but a generation of young women watch top shagger Maura Higgins waft around the Love Island villa boasting of her 'fanny flutters' and rightly conclude that women can be as sexually free, and liberated, as men.
+More recently, watching Selling Sunset’s Chrishell Stause agonise about her desire to have children in her 40s reflects the lived experience of many of my friends.

 Reality TV has also always been a platform for women to launch lucrative post-reality TV careers.
 After An American Family aired, Pat Loud, who had previously been a homemaker, worked in publishing and wrote a bestselling book.
 Bethenny Frankel of The Real Housewives of New York City created a low-calorie liquor brand, Skinnygirl, which she sold for a reported $100 million.
 And of course, the Kardashian family has created a multibillion-dollar empire out of cunning, chutzpah, a complete lack of inhibition and a willingness to confect drama for ratings.
 Kim is a billionaire, Kylie a near-billionaire, and the rest mere multimillionaires.